jayrbolton/jayrbolton.github.io/source/work/index.md

 tags:
 ---

+## KBase

+I joined Berkeley Lab's [KBase](https://kbase.us/) bioinformatics project as a full-stack developer in March, 2018.

 ## Rally Starter

 [Rally Starter](https://rallystarter.com) is a platform for political advocacy.
-I've been doing full-stack development for this project since January 2017.
+I did full-stack development on this project with one other developer.

 ## CommitChange

 [CommitChange](https://commitchange.com) is a fundraising platform for nonprofits that I co-founded as its CTO in 2013.
-I worked full-time on CommitChange for five years as a full-stack engineer before moving on to other projects in June of 2017.
+I worked full-time on CommitChange for five years as a full-stack engineer.

 ## Open-source modules